hatlabs/sh-rpi/pages/software/index.md

     git clone https://github.com/hatlabs/SH-RPi-daemon.git

-Then, go to the overlays directory:
+Then, go to the configs directory:

-    cd SH-RPi-daemon/overlays
+    cd SH-RPi-daemon/configs

 The overlays need to be compiled to binary format: